The influence of baryons on low-mass haloes: Results

 For the NR simulation, in the two largest mass bins ($10^{6.25-7.25}\ \mathrm{M_\odot}$), haloes follow very similar mass accretion histories to their counterparts in the DM simulation, showing that just including non-radiative gas makes little difference.
 For the two smaller mass bins ($10^{5.25-6.25}\ \mathrm{M_\odot}$), haloes in the NR simulation are only $\lesssim 5\%$ smaller than their counterparts in the DM simulation at $z=0$, while the difference is much larger, $\sim 30\%$, at earlier redshifts (e.g. $z=6$).
 The agreement between the NR and DM mass accretion histories improves once the halo mass exceeds $10^{5.5}\ \mathrm{M_\odot}$ regardless of the redshift when this occurs, which suggests that this effect is numerical rather than physical in the non-radiative case.
 This is discussed further in Section~\ref{sec:resolution}.

-For the RI simulation, the history before reionization is almost the same as in the NR simulation, suggesting that cooling processes have no significant impact on haloes of these masses.
-However, as soon as reionization is triggered, haloes in the RI simulation begin to follow different tracks from their NR counterparts; this reflects the fact that gas is no longer able to accrete onto low-mass haloes.
+For the RI simulation, the history before reionization is almost the same as in the NR simulation, suggesting that cooling processes have no significant impact on haloes of this mass.
+However, as soon as reionization is triggered, haloes in the RI simulation begin to follow different tracks from their NR counterparts; this reflects the fact that gas is no longer able to accrete onto low-mass haloes, and their existing gas content is reduced by photoevaporation.
+This effect can be seen in the work of \cite{Sawala2013}, who found that haloes of subgalactic scale are 30\% less massive in a RI-type simulation than in the corresponding DMO simulation, a result subsequently corroborated by \cite{Velliscig2014} and \cite{Desmond2017}.
+Our results here extend this conclusion to even smaller haloes (i.e. $10^{4-7}\ \mathrm{M_\odot}$).